chandankrishn/Asset_Compression/README.md

 🎉 **Voila!** Watch as your assets get compressed in seconds.

+## ⚠️ Still you need to verify all assets are aligned well !!!

 ## 🙌 Contribution

 Feel free to fork the project, open a PR, or submit issues with ideas and suggestions.
 Let's make asset compression a breeze for everyone!